Neznany/fluxgym_bucket/README.md

 resolution width: 768
 resolution height: 0

-Setting resize 0 will not resize the input images and it will fit images to 768 * 768 pixel area (it means the buckets will all be created to fit the pixel area, so even if you have 768 x 1024, the bucket will be 640 x 864 which will crop from your originals (as the area of 640 x 864 is close to 768 x 768).
+Setting resize 0 will not resize the input images and it will fit images to 768 * 768 pixel area (it means the buckets will all be created to fit the pixel area, so even if you have 768 x 1024, the bucket will be sized down to 640 x 864 and so your original images (as the area of 640 x 864 is close to 768 x 768).
 It's a good option if you have most images square and then add various odd aspect ratios or say you have 1/3 square 1/3 portrait and 1/3 landscape

-Here is the math:
+Here is the math (train_util.py)
 Original image size:

 width = 768